 Apprenticeships work alongside production staff and directly with visiting directors and designers on various productions in a variety of spaces.
 From a one-man show performed in a black box to a full-scale, main stage musical, OTC produces a range of theatrical productions.

 Each participant will explore his or her chosen discipline (lights, costumes, etc.) while exploring other interests within the theatre.
 However, acceptance of an apprenticeship requires a full-time commitment.
 Due to the variable and extended hours of the program and the nature of theatre work, outside employment is not possible.

-The apprenticeships for the 2019-20 season are filled.
 We will post info for the 2020-21 apprenticeships in January 2020.